Dan-Price/overrule-game-jam/README.md

 My entry for the overrule game jam in summer 2018 in games development society.
+This game is about overruling the security in a prison.
 A tutorial can be found in the game by pressing about.

 Lots of changes have been made to the game since the gamejam.